rtmigo/prefnotifiers_flutter/README.md

 This library makes it easy to use [shared_preferences](https://pub.dev/packages/shared_preferences) with state management libraries like [provider](https://pub.dev/packages/provider) or `ValueListenableBuilder` widgets.

+PrefItem serves as a **model** for an individual preference parameter.
+The `PrefItem.value` provides *"the best value we have for the moment"*.
+The actual data is being read and written asynchronously in background.

 `PrefItem` inherits from the `ValueNotifier` class.
-PrefItem serves as a **model** for an individual preference parameter.
-It reads and writes data asynchronously.
-But `PrefItem.value` provides *"the best value we have for the moment"* in synchronous manner.

 Suppose, we have parameter named *TheParameter* is the shared preferences.